nrfconnect/Asset-Tracker-Template/docs/common/nrfcloud_fota.md

   -H "Accept: application/json"
 ```

-The status will be one of: "QUEUED", "IN_PROGRESS", "FAILED", "SUCCEEDED", "TIMED_OUT", "CANCELLED", "REJECTED", "DOWNLOADING"
+The status will be one of: "QUEUED", "IN_PROGRESS", "FAILED", "SUCCEEDED", "TIMED_OUT", "CANCELLED", "REJECTED", "DOWNLOADING".

 ## Update Job Execution State
 ```bash